BitcoinDesign/Guide/guide/how-it-works/human-readable-addresses.md

 Ideally human-readable addresses <b>should only</b> be used for direct communication.
 Whenever payment information is communicated digitally (copy & paste, links, QR codes, messaging, etc), cryptographic formats should be used for the best security and privacy.

-On this page, we focus primarily on the [DNS Payment Instructions proposal](https://github.com/bitcoin/bips/pull/1551), with some information about [Lightning Addresses](https://lightningaddress.com).
+On this page, we focus primarily on the [BIP353 for DNS Payment Instructions](https://github.com/bitcoin/bips/blob/master/bip-0353.mediawiki), with some information about [Lightning Addresses](https://lightningaddress.com).
 They pursue similar goals, but in very different ways.

 ### The basic idea